programminghistorian/jekyll/feedback.md

 <figure>
 	<img src="../images/reader-sm.png" width="180px" style="float: left; margin-right: 15px; margin-bottom: 15px;" />
 </figure>

 See a problem with a lesson on the Programming Historian?
 Code that doesn't work or needs a clearer explanation?
 Typos?
 Syntax that doesn't look quite right?
-Thank you for taking the time to report a problem.
+Thank you for taking the time to report a problem or suggest a change.
 Your assistance is crucial for helping us maintain the highest standards for our lessons.

-There are three easy ways that you can provide your feedback:
+There are several easy ways that you can provide your feedback:

 <br/>

+## Option 1: Email or Tweet

+Contact <a href="mailto:fwgibbs@gmail.com">Fred Gibbs</a> at the University of New Mexico or one of the other members of our [Project Team](./project-team.html).

+You can also find us on Twitter at [@ProgHist](https://twitter.com/proghist).

-## Option 1: Open an Issue on GitHub
+## Option 2: Open an Issue on GitHub

 First, [sign up for a free, personal GitHub account](https://help.github.com/articles/signing-up-for-a-new-github-account) if you don't already have one.
 Log in if you already have an account.